Creating Citation Styles

 - Create a new style or modify an existing style

-Create a new style and give it a new name.
+.
+Create a new file and give it a new name.

 - Set citation style properties

 Define basic settings, such as how entries should be sorted in the list of reference or if Citavi should use letters to distinguish multiple publications be the same author in the same year.

 Citavi offers more reference types than you probably will use.
 In your citation style, you only need to define the reference types that you actually have in your project.